jbernhard/ebe-analysis/README.md

     parallel -Xk ebe-read ::: *.f13 > all.dat

-The reader is encouraged to read the Parallel [man page](https://www.gnu.org/software/parallel/man.html), but to summarize:
+The reader is encouraged to peruse the Parallel [man page](https://www.gnu.org/software/parallel/man.html), but to summarize:

 * `:::` indicates the list of arguments.
 * `-X` splits the arguments into approximately equal groups for each thread, e.g. on a quad-core machine the 40 file names are split into 4 groups of 10.
 The